 Question: Will I get a ticket for carrying my license/tags in the holder on my back?

 Answer: The Environmental Conservation Law requires hunters outside of the Northern Zone and the Catskill Park to display the numbered back tag in the middle of their back.
-However, carrying your license or carcass tags in the back tag holder is not recommended because a significant number of licenses and carcass tags are lost each year along with the back tag holder.
-For that reason, the DEC strongly recommends that licenses and carcass tags be carried in secure interior pockets, safe from loss.
+Carrying your license or carcass tags in the back tag holder is not required and makes loss more likely.
+Licenses and carcass tags should be carried in a secure place like a pocket.

 Legal Hunting Implements